 P=TrPosTrPos+FPos.
 (12)

-F1 measures the balance between precision and recall (Eq.
-13),

-F1=2×R*PR+P. (13)

-While A is most often used when there are similar amounts of each class, F1 score is a better metric where there are imbalanced classes.
-The testing metrics were averaged for both the k-fold or block validation procedures.
+The testing metrics were averaged for both the nested k-fold or block cross-validation procedures.
 To further test the models’ predictions, a time series of the cross-validation predictions was created.

-In addition to the four metrics, the robustness of each model such as sparsity was examined.
+In addition to the three metrics, the robustness of each model such as sparsity was examined.
 The mean number of support vectors (SVs) / relevance vectors (RVs) was calculated for the SVM and RVM, and the Akaike Information Criterion (AIC) was determined for the ANN.